Back to Insects

 Green Lynx Spider

 Fairly common throughout the State of Texas, tarantulas are burrowing spiders that are easily identified by their large size.
 There are 14 species of tarantula found throughout Texas and specific identification is difficult even to those with the proper equipment, literature, and experience.
 However, some varieties from Northern Mexico are easier to identify due to their unique color pattern.
-Female tarantulas generally live longer than male tarantulas in Texas and can layfrom 100 to 1000 eggs in their burrows.
-Texas species of tarantula generally remain in burrows and their bite is not harmful to humans.
+Female tarantulas generally live longer than male tarantulas in Texas and can lay from 100 to 1000 eggs in their burrows.
+Texas species of tarantula generally remain in burrows and their bite is painful, but not harmful to humans.
+Despite their venom not being dangerous to humans, the tarantulas here in the Americas have an additional defense: urticating hairs.
+These hairs are kicked off at the spiders’ attacker and cause irritation when they make contact with skin.

 Striped Bark Scorpion